 It’s time to be honest with ourselves, San Francisco.
-This city is a NIGHTMARE for grabbing dinner, unless you have the forecasting skills of Nate Silver or the patience of the Pope.
-60 days in advance for reservations to eat at Nopa?
+This city is a nightmare for grabbing dinner, unless you have the forecasting skills of Nate Silver or the patience of the Pope.
+Sixty days in advance for reservations to eat at Nopa?
 I have to line up at State Bird Provisions at 3:45 to get a table?
 Is this a joke?

-This may blow your mind, but in other cities, where the yuppie-to-cool-restaurant ratio is not so out of whack, you can just “show up” at good dinner spots, and usually eat a nice meal, on your schedule.
+This may blow your mind, but in other cities, you can just “show up” at good dinner spots, and usually eat a nice meal, on your schedule.
 This experience is hard to replicate in SF, but it is possible.

 For a long time, we’ve wanted to compile a master list of good restaurants that you can just, you know, go to.
 Consider it your cheat sheet for last-minute dining.
 That is, until these places get slammed, in which case we’ll have to issue another version.

-Of a piece with Hawker Fare — more delicious accessible Asian flavors, and practically across the street.
-We like it more than its more famous ancestor, Burma Superstar, and not just because of its shinier interior – the food game is stronger, too (case in point: the chicken with mint and the fried catfish).
+Practically across the street from Hawker Fare.
+We prefer this place to its more famous sibling, Burma Superstar, and not just because of its shinier interior – the food game is stronger, too (case in point: the chicken with mint and the fried catfish).

 It’s (kind of) late.
 You’re wandering the Mission in a fugue state.
 Spicy meats and rice sounds perfect, doesn’t it?
 Yes.
 Yes it does.